openregister/specification/content/register-resource.md

 The register resource summarises the register statistics.

 ***
-TODO: The `register-record` field doesn't show a full record, just the item part of it.
+TODO: The `register-record` attribute doesn't show a full record, just the item part of it.
 ***